Frequently Asked Questions: FAQs

 What Kinds of Jobs & Careers Can I Get?

 Potential careers are many and varied.
 Primary employers include government agencies such as the National Park Service, US Forest Service, Bureau of Land Management, US Fish and Wildlife Service, state wildlife or water resource agencies, county planning departments, irrigation districts, utility companies, timber companies, licensed surveyors, professional foresters, non-profit organizations, and many others.
 Careers in the environment typically involve working with the public to communicate opportunities and issues surrounding projects of various types.
 An understanding of policy and current issues, along with an introduction to the many facets of natural resources, including forestry, wildlife, soils, and recreation, is at the heart of the Environmental Studies program.
 Job opportunities information.
+You can also view this link with information about working in public service.

 What Experience Will I Get?